mapeditor/tiled/docs/manual/worlds.rst

 added.
 The offset exists mainly to allow multiple sets of maps in the same world to be positioned relative to each other.
 The final value becomes the position (in pixels) of each map.

+A world definition can use a combination of manually defined maps and patterns.

 Showing Only Direct Neighbors
 -----------------------------